IT Services

 Computer Energy-Saving Settings

-All the computers in the Library, ITS Shawcross and cluster rooms are controlled by power-management software (PowerMan) as follows:
+All the cluster computers using Microsoft Windows are controlled by power-management software (PowerMan) which functions as follows:

-1. After 10 minutes inactivity the computer's monitor goes into Standby mode with a blank screen.
+1. After 15 minutes of inactivity the computer's monitor goes into Standby mode with a blank screen.
 You need only move mouse to resume work.

 3. After 10 minutes showing the 'login' screen the computer enters sleep/hibernation, according to its built-in capability.